-All graduate programs in the College of Medicine & Life Sciences are administered jointly by the College of Medicine & Life Sciences and the College of Graduate Studies of the University of Toledo.
+All graduate programs in the College of Medicine are administered jointly by the college and the College of Graduate Studies of The University of Toledo.
 Students may contact specific departments, the college's graduate advisor, or the College of Graduate Studies for further information on programs or admission requirements.
 Student should be aware that course names/credit hours may be revised over the course of the program per the department requirements.
 Please consult with your department regarding course/credit hour changes.